Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Abstract

 \section{Abstract}

-Neural network model extraction has emerged in recent years as an important security concern, as adversaries attempt to recover a network’s parameters via black-box queries.
-A key step in this process is signature extraction, which aims to recover the absolute values of the network’s weights layer by layer.
-Prior work, notably by Carlini et al. (2020), introduced a technique inspired by differential cryptanalysis to extract neural network parameters.
-However, their method suffers from several limitations that restrict its applicability to networks with a few layers only.
-Later works focused on improving sign extraction, but largely relied on the assumption that signature extraction itself was feasible.
+Neural network model extraction has recently emerged as an important security concern, as adversaries attempt to recover a network’s parameters via black-box queries.
+Carlini et al. proposed in CRYPTO’20 a model extraction approach inspired by differential cryptanalysis, consisting of two steps: signature extraction, which extracts the absolute values of network weights layer by layer, and sign extraction, which determines the signs of these signatures.
+However, in practice this signature-extraction method is limited to very shallow networks only, and the proposed sign-extraction method is exponential in time.
+Recently, Canales-Martínez et al. (Eurocrypt’24) proposed a polynomial-time sign-extraction method, but it assumes the corresponding signatures have already been successfully extracted and can fail on so-called low-confidence neurons.

-In this work, we revisit and refine the signature extraction process by systematically identifying and addressing for the first time critical limitations of Carlini et al.'s signature extraction method.
+In this work, we first revisit and refine the signature extraction process by systematically identifying and addressing for the first time critical limitations of Carlini et al.'s signature-extraction method.
 These limitations include rank deficiency and noise propagation from deeper layers.
+To overcome these challenges, we propose efficient algorithmic solutions for each of the identified issues, greatly improving the capabilities of signature extraction.
+Our approach permits the extraction of much deeper networks than previously possible.

+In addition, we propose new methods to improve numerical precision in signature extraction, and enhance the sign extraction part by combining two polynomial methods to avoid exponential exhaustive search in the case of low-confidence neurons.
+This leads to the very first end-to-end model extraction method that runs in polynomial time.

-To overcome these challenges, we propose efficient algorithmic solutions for each of the identified issues, greatly improving the efficiency of signature extraction.
-Our approach permits the extraction of much deeper networks than was previously possible.
-We validate our method through extensive experiments on ReLU-based neural networks, demonstrating significant improvements in extraction depth and accuracy.
-For instance, our extracted network matches the target network on at least 95\% of the input space for each of the eight layers of a neural network trained on the CIFAR-10 dataset, while previous works could barely extract the first three layers.
+We validate our attack through extensive experiments on ReLU-based neural networks, demonstrating significant improvements in extraction depth.
+For instance, our attack extracts consistently at least eight layers of neural networks trained on either the {\tt MNIST} or {\tt CIFAR-10} datasets, while previous works could barely extract the first three layers of networks of similar width.
 Our results represent a crucial step toward practical attacks on larger and more complex neural network architectures.